-154.4.2 Program Structure (Elementary Route)
+Program Structure (Elementary Route) 154.4.2

-- (1) BPE Degree Core: A group of courses totalling ★63 from the Faculty of Physical Education and Recreation, which parallels the BPE degree core. - (2) BEd Degree Core: A group of courses totalling ★66 taken from the Faculty of Education to meet the requirements for teaching certification. - (3) BEd Elementary Elements: Students complete non-Education courses from the following categories: Language/Literature, Math, Social Sciences, Natural Sciences, Fine Arts, Health, and Physical Education.
+- (1) BPE Degree Core: A group of courses totalling ★63 from the Faculty of Physical Education and Recreation, which parallels the BPE degree core. - (2) BEd Degree Core: A group of courses totalling ★66 taken from the Faculty of Education to meet the requirements for teaching certification. - BEd Elementary Elements: Students complete non-Education courses from the following categories: Language/Literature, Math, Social Sciences, Natural Sciences, Fine Arts, Health, and Physical Education.
 These courses are to provide the "generalist teacher" with a wide background of content in order to be better prepared to teach various aspects of the elementary school curriculum.
 Several courses in the BPE degree core satisfy these requirements.
-Students also complete ★6 in English and ★3 in Math to satisfy these requirements. - Option Component: A group of courses totalling ★12 of open option courses which may be taken from within the Faculty or from Departments outside of the Faculty. - (5) Aquatics Component: Students will be required to provide proof of swimming certification to Red Cross Swim Program (Level 10, formerly AquaQuest Level 12-White or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110.
-Students unable to complete this requirement due to medical reasons must provide medical documentation. - Activity Component: Please refer to §154.1.1(2) for information on the goals and focus of Activity Courses in the Faculty of Physical Education and Recreation.
+Students also complete ★6 in English and ★3 in Math to satisfy these requirements. - (4) Option Component: A group of courses totalling ★12 of open option courses which may be taken from within the Faculty or from Departments outside of the Faculty. - (5) Aquatics Component: Demonstrated competency in Aquatics is recommended.
+Students may provide proof of swimming certification to a Red Cross Swim Program (Level 10, formerly AquaQuest Level 12-White) or

+- equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110. - (6) Activity Component: Please refer to §154.1.1(2) for information on the goals and focus of Activity Courses in the Faculty of Physical Education and Recreation.